jgirardet/grudot/README.md

 #### First you need to configure the linked Godot Project

 Use dedicated command to set it (Ctrl+Maj+P => Godot4-Rust: set Godot Project)

+### Automagicaly `setup a whole new Rust project`- linked to your Godot project

+Use dedicated command (Ctrl+Maj+P => Godot4-Rust: start a new GDExtension Project).
+Just select project.godot file, choose a crate name and directory and you get:

+- New Rust crate
+- latest godot dependacy in Carg.toml (with cdylib)
+- Extension declared in lib.rs
+- the .gdextension file added inside your godot project
+- .vscode/settings.json configured to use this extension

 #### Add `OnReady` as simple as in Godot